capistrano/composer/README.md

 ### Installing composer as part of a deployment

-Add the following to `deploy.rb` to manage the installation of composer during deployment (composer.phar is install in the shared path).
+Add the following to `deploy.rb` to manage the installation of composer during deployment (composer.phar is installed in the shared path).

 ```ruby
 SSHKit.config.command_map[:composer] = "php #{shared_path.join("composer.phar")}"